 The budget you have defines the amount of work you can afford.
 If you already have some money, you can hire a team to create an MVP good enough to impress the investors in the pre-seed/seed round.
 Unless you have no luxury to hire the team, you can find a developer for your startup, who is willing to work for equity.

 We always lack it, and we typically need everything done yesterday.
 However, hiring the team and rushing isn’t the case there.
-It’s better dedicated time to find a reliable, skilled partner should it be one developer or a full team.
+It’s better dedicated time to find a reliable, skilled partner, should it be one developer or a full team.
 The more thorough you are at the filtering candidates; the better choice is made.
-Risks are high.
+The risks are high.

 Read Also: IT Outsourcing to Eastern Europe.
 How to Do it Successfully?